rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 By completing this exercise, you will understand:

-- **GitOps Fundamentals**: How to implement declarative, Git-based deployment workflows
+* **GitOps Fundamentals**: How to implement declarative, Git-based deployment workflows
-- **ArgoCD Installation**: How to deploy and configure ArgoCD in Kubernetes clusters
+* **ArgoCD Installation**: How to deploy and configure ArgoCD in Kubernetes clusters
-- **Application Management**: How to create and manage ArgoCD applications for continuous deployment
+* **Application Management**: How to create and manage ArgoCD applications for continuous deployment
-- **GitOps Workflows**: How to make configuration changes through Git that automatically deploy to clusters
+* **GitOps Workflows**: How to make configuration changes through Git that automatically deploy to clusters
-- **Deployment Visibility**: How to use ArgoCD's interface to monitor deployment status and health
+* **Deployment Visibility**: How to use ArgoCD's interface to monitor deployment status and health
-- **Rollback Operations**: How to revert deployments using ArgoCD's rollback capabilities
+* **Rollback Operations (UI)**: How to revert deployments using the ArgoCD web interface
+* **Sync Policy Control (UI)**: How to toggle between manual and automated synchronization in the ArgoCD dashboard
-- **Configuration Drift**: How GitOps prevents and corrects configuration drift in production systems
+* **Configuration Drift**: How GitOps prevents and corrects configuration drift in production systems

 ---